fex-team/fis-plus/doc/installation.md

 ###Development environment

-In case of setting up the server and php on your own computer, you need [Java](http://java.com/en/) and [php](http://cn2.php.net/downloads.php).
+In case of setting up the server and php on your own computer, you need [Java version >= 1.6](http://java.com/en/) and [php](http://cn2.php.net/downloads.php).
 After install Java and php, you can init you fis development enviroment:

 ```
 $ fisp server init